Wififorge/Wififorge.github.io/content/Lab Walkthroughs/Lab 05 - Cracking WPA Handshakes with Aircrack-ng.md

 aircrack-ng -w /Wifi-Forge/Framework/materials/rockyou.txt /Wifi-Forge/Framework/loot/4whs
 ```

-aircrack will ask find all the networks in the capture and ask which network the hash is associated with.
+aircrack will find all the networks in the capture and ask which network the hash is associated with.
 Input the number associated with the WPA2_Network and hit enter.

 ![[Pasted image 20250121130642.png]]